SaheelRamji/Customer-Segmentation-using-RFM-Analysis/README.md

 Visualizations such as bar charts and scatter plots effectively communicate RFM scores and clusters.
 These visual tools provide a clear overview of customer segments, aiding decision-makers in strategy formulation.
 This research offers a roadmap for implementing RFM analysis, understanding customer segments, and refining marketing strategies for improved customer satisfaction and revenue.

-Data Sources
-The primary data source is an eCommerce dataset from Kaggle, which includes customer transactions with details such as customer IDs, purchase dates, order quantities, and unit prices.
-This dataset provides a foundation for RFM analysis, enabling businesses to tailor marketing and engagement strategies based on customer segments.

 Summary
 Data preprocessing was crucial to ensure dataset quality.
 Steps included exploring data types, handling missing values, and addressing outliers.
 The 'InvoiceDate' column was converted to datetime format, and additional dimensions such as month names and times of the day were extracted.
 A new 'TotalCost' column was introduced to enhance the Monetary metric.
 This thorough preprocessing ensured a robust dataset for RFM analysis and customer segmentation.